TYPE DESIGN INFORMATION PAGE last updated on Thu Nov 23 13:10:24 EST 2023

 ttf2tex is a Bash (note: UNIX) shell script which generates all files required to use TrueType fonts with teTeX from a set of .ttf files.
 In short, it will do for TrueType fonts what fontinst's \latin family command does for Type 1 PostScript fonts. ttf2tex is designed for Linux/UNIX systems running teTeX.
 Free software by Philipp Lehman.
 [Google] [More] ⦿

 Free truetype tool for hinting.
 The text on the site: Werner Lemberg is making it easy for type designers to create web fonts that look great on Windows, with ttfautohint.
 Hinting can be a slow and expensive process, and many fonts lack good hinting. ttfautohint solves this, by repurposing FreeType's autohinting system to bring the excellent quality of FreeType rendering to platforms which don't use it, and yet also require hinting for text to look good like Microsoft's.
+Github link.
 [Google] [More] ⦿

 William Zhang's free program "converts BIG5 True Type Fonts to GB True Type Fonts and vice versa.
 It also converts GB files from/to BIG5 files.
 It is a WIN32 program running on Windows 95 and NT."
 [Google] [More] ⦿